-GM to spend more on electric vehicles, add 2 battery plants
+GM, Ford outdo each other with electric vehicle investments

 Also Wednesday, GM raised its first-half pretax earnings guidance from $5.5 billion to between $8.5 billion and $9.5 billion, with net income of $6.2 billion to $7 billion.

 On a conference call with reporters, Jacobson said the increase comes as GM continues to see strong demand for its vehicles, and because it has been able to mitigate production losses due to a global shortage of computer chips.
-He said the company remains cautious about the full year.
+He said the company was able to pull some chip deliveries ahead from the third quarter, and it remains cautious about the full year.

 GM also announced more deals to sell its battery and hydrogen technology to other companies.
 GM said it will build two electric vehicles for EV and hydrogen partner Honda, and it will supply hydrogen fuel cells for Liebherr Aerospace.
 Earlier the company said it would supply batteries and fuel cell technology to Pittsburgh-based locomotive maker Wabtec, and it would supply fuel cells to heavy truck maker Navistar.